atanas-vladimirov/npbc-esp32-monitor/README.md

 6. Install Dependencies
 ------------------------
-Connect to your ESP32's REPL (e.g., via Thonny or `rshell`).
+Connect to your ESP32's REPL (e.g., via Thonny or `mpremote`).
 Ensure the device is connected to the internet, then run the following commands to install the required libraries:

 .. code-block:: python

     import mip

-    mip.install("microdot")
     mip.install("urequests")
     mip.install("onewire")
-    mip.install("micropython-ds18x20")

 7. Reboot & Verify
 -------------------